Author: Tan Yeong Nam

 Fish farmers would count the fish one by one.
 This method needed a lot of time and effort, especially in large farms with high number of fish harvests.
 It is also more prone to human errors.

-The use of this method resulted in inaccurate estimates and impact resource management decisions.
+This method has inaccurate estimated.
+This inaccuracy impacts resource decision making in fish farms.
 This in turn affected the productivity on the farm.

 Visual Observation of Live Fishes